■ Physician-patient:

 Communicating with donor patients and their families

 DISCLAIMER: This content is for general informational purposes and is not intended to provide specific professional medical or legal advice, nor to constitute a "standard of care" for Canadian healthcare professionals.
-Your use of CMPA learning resources is subject to the foregoing as well as CMPA's Terms of Use.
+These resources are offered in accordance with CMPA's Terms of Use.
+AI tools may be used in limited ways, but human subject matter experts always provide oversight and final approval for all CMPA content.